vernonclarke/Rfits/README.md

     - AIC/BIC criteria values
     - metadata (all dropdown values)

-    In this scenari,o a single excel file is generated with 4 separate sheets containing the main output, the raw response and fitterd traces, the associated fit  criterion (both AIC and BIC are given and the metadata associated with the fit (i.e. all the selected values in the 4 dropdown menus to determine the fitting options).
+    In this scenario a single excel file is generated with 4 separate sheets containing the main output, the raw response and fitterd traces, the associated fit  criterion (both AIC and BIC are given and the metadata associated with the fit (i.e. all the selected values in the 4 dropdown menus to determine the fitting options).

     This file should be all that is required to pool across experiments, select a single example and allow the reproduciblity (as all metadata is stored).